 Lewisham has many diverse places, neighbourhoods, and communities shaped by the Borough's varied history, which the Lewisham Characterisation Study (2019) breaks down into six periods: Ancient Lewisham (pre-1700s); Town and country (1700-1800); Unlocking the south (1800s-1850s); Rise of the commuter suburbs (1860-1914); Interwar (1915-1949); and Rebuilding Lewisham (1950s onwards).
 Settlement firstly followed the river valley as far as Catford, before higher land was developed in the mid-1800s.
 Higher density development under higher growth scenarios can inevitably lead to tensions with objectives relating to the historic environment and character, including on the basis that tall buildings can sharply contrast with historic townscapes.
-Notably, the 2019 draft Tall Buildings Report identifies a number of areas "characterised by very consistent building heights" and notes that such areas could have particular sensitivity to the development of tall building clusters.
+Notably, the Tall Buildings Study (2019) identifies a number of areas "characterised by very consistent building heights" and notes that such areas could have particular sensitivity to tall buildings.

-In this context, Catford is found to be more sensitive to taller buildings than the other locations under consideration here as potentially suitable for higher densities, with a key consideration being the distinctive character of The Broadway, and the buildings of townscape merit that line it (albeit there is only one listed building, which is the grade 2 listed Broadway Theatre), and another consideration being the adjacent and expansive Culverley Conservation Area, which is an Edwardian residential suburb.
-The A21 corridor also stands out as sensitive, albeit the proposal under Scenarios 5 and 6 is to deliver only a modest uplift to densities.
-In particular, Ladywell Play Tower is highly constrained, with the site strongly associated with several listed buildings and highly accessible with the Waterlink Way passing through the site from Ladywell Fields in the west; however, the site is at the pre-application stage, such that its future is likely outside of the control of the Local Plan, and the specific proposal is that residential development (33 homes) can help to facilitate the restoration and enhancement of the Ladywell Baths, which is currently on the Heritage at Risk Register.
-Also, the PLACE/Ladywell (Former Leisure Centre) proposed allocation is adjacent to St Mary's Conservation Area.
+In this context, Catford is found to be more sensitive to tall buildings than the other locations under consideration here.
+A key consideration is the distinctive character of The Broadway, and the buildings of townscape merit that line it (albeit there is only one listed building - the grade 2 listed theatre).
+Another consideration is the adjacent and expansive Culverley Conservation Area, which is an Edwardian suburb.

+The A21 corridor is also sensitive, albeit the proposal under Scenarios 5 and 6 is to deliver only modest higher densities.
+In particular, Ladywell Play Tower is associated with several listed buildings and accessible via the Waterlink Way, which links with Ladywell Fields.
+However, the site is at the pre-application stage, and the specific proposal is for residential to facilitate enhancement of the Ladywell Baths, which are on the Heritage at Risk Register.
+Also, PLACE/Ladywell (former Leisure Centre) is adjacent to St Mary's Conservation Area, and the latest proposal is for a more modest scheme than that envisaged at the Draft Plan stage.

-Conversely, Lewisham, New Cross and BGLS give rise to more limited concerns, in respect of higher densities; however, that is not to suggest that these areas are without constraint.
+Conversely, Lewisham, New Cross and BGLS give rise to more limited concerns, in respect of higher densities.
+However, that is not to suggest that these areas are without constraint.
 At Lewisham several sites are assigned indicatively lower densities under Scenario 1 on the basis that they are associated with the transition between the town centre and neighbouring residential areas.
-At BGLS there is a need to consider the cluster of listed buildings / structures associated with Livesey Hall War Memorial, which is adjacent to the west of the gas holders site; the character of the Bellingham Estate to the east (influenced by 'garden city' principles); and locally important buildings within the Stanton Square LSIS site, including a well-preserved art deco building.
+At BGLS there is a need to consider: the cluster of listed buildings / structures associated with Livesey Hall War Memorial, which is adjacent to the west of the gas holders site; the character of the Bellingham Estate to the east (influenced by 'garden city' principles); and locally important buildings within the Stanton Square LSIS site, including a well-preserved art deco building.
 Finally, it is important to note that an archaeological priority area follows the river valley through Lewisham, Catford and Bell Green, reflecting the geology of Thames and Ravensbourne terrace gravels, which supported early farming and settlement.
-It is difficult to conclude, however, that higher density development in this area under Scenarios 2 to 6 leads to any concerns, in respect of the potential for full archaeological works.
+It is difficult to conclude; however, that higher density development 2 to 6 leads to any concerns.

 In conclusion, there are concerns associated with higher densities at all of the locations in question, and particular concerns in respect of a tall buildings cluster at Catford.
-Significant negative effects are predicted for the worst performing scenarios; however, there is much uncertainty, e.g. recognising that a Catford Town Centre Masterplan is in preparation and might be a vehicle for exploring higher growth.
+Significant negative effects are predicted for the worst performing scenarios; however, there is much uncertainty, e.g. recognising the potential for effective masterplanning and design to address heritage constraints and potentially realise opportunities.